AI Bubble Pop - Satisfying Click Game Pop colorful bubbles as they float up! Click bubbles to burst

 popOsc = new p5.Oscillator('sine');

-Creates a sine wave oscillator that will generate the pop sound
+Creates an oscillator that generates a sine wave; this will be the source of every pop sound

 popEnv = new p5.Envelope();

-Creates an envelope object that controls how the sound starts, sustains, and ends
+Creates an envelope object that controls how the oscillator's amplitude changes over time, shaping it into a percussive pop

 popEnv.setADSR(0.001, 0.1, 0.0, 0.1);